Vienna to Venice – The scenic way

 By high-speed and regional train via Innsbruck

-Railjet services leave Wien Westbahnhof frequently throughout the day and take between four and five hours to reach the snowy city of Innsbruck.
+Railjet services leave Wien Westbahnhof frequently throughout the day.
+They take between 4 and 5 hours to reach the snowy city of Innsbruck.
 They call at Salzburg on the way, and they don’t require a reservation.

 The Eurocity train runs straight from Innsbruck to Venezia Santa Lucia, although you can alight at Verona and finish your journey the following day.
 Reservations aren’t compulsory, and the trip takes a bit less than five hours.

-If hopping on and off doesn’t bother you, you can ride the regional trains from Innsbruck to Venice, making only three to four changes, in a little less than seven hours.
+If hopping on and off doesn’t bother you, you can ride the regional trains from Innsbruck to Venice.
+You’ll make only three to four changes in a little less than seven hours.
 No reservations required.

 Getting to the right Vienna train station

 Vienna has many train stations.
 Make sure you head to the right one.

 This modern train hub temporarily replaces the city’s Sudbahnhof, so make sure your train travel information is up to date.
 You can reach it on the U-Bahn line 6 by alighting at Philadelphiabrucke station, or you can ride tram line 62.
 Other bus lines and train lines also arrive at this station.

 Westbahnhof is often described as Austria’s most beautiful station, with a vast shopping mall, a food court and clean, modern architecture.
 It connects Vienna with the rest of western Europe as well as linking up with airport buses in the EuropaPlatz just outside.